 There was flourishing within philosophical thought.
-Several schools of thought, including the Stoics, Skeptics, and Epicureans, were active in contemplating the ethical and metaphysical nature of existence.
-According to Epicurus (341–270 BC) the most important thing in life was the pursuit of the individual’s pleasure and happiness, and the highest good was believed to be the serenity of soul as well as the absence of mental and physical pain.
-The Epicureans, who derived their metaphysics from Democritus, were materialistic as they denied the existence of spiritual substances.
-Epicurus believed that the basic property of all things were indivisible atoms, and that change and growth are the results of the combination and separation of these particles.
-On this view, the soul was a material thing and thus could not survive the body, and the gods did not intervene in human affairs.
-The Stoics, which begun with the ideas of Zeno (c.
-334 – c.
-262), emphasized duty and self-discipline as cardinal virtues, that all men were brothers under the fatherhood of one God, and urged participation in public affairs as a duty for the citizen of the rational mind.
-Skepticism, founded by Pyrrho (360-270 BC), and it taught that all knowledge is derived from sense perception and therefore must be both limited and relative.
-They argued that one couldn’t prove anything and that because sense impression deceived people one could never be certain of truth.
-They also believed that the most appropriate course of action was to suspend judgment because it would lead to happiness.
-The Hellenistic period thus witnessed a healthy and passionate exchange of philosophical ideas.
+Several schools of thought, notably the Stoics, Skeptics, and Epicureans, became active and presented ideas on the ethical and metaphysical nature of human existence.
+According to Epicurus (d.
+270 BCE), the most important thing in life is the pursuit of pleasure and happiness, and the highest good is the serenity of the soul and the absence of mental and physical pain.
+The Epicureans, who derived their metaphysics from Democritus, were materialistic because they denied the existence of spiritual substances.
+Epicurus believed that the basic property of all things are indivisible atoms and that change and growth are the results of the combination and separation of these particles.
+On this view, the soul is a material entity that will not survive the death of the body.
+Neither did the gods intervene in human affairs.
+The Stoics emerged through Zeno (d.
+262 BCE) and emphasized duty and self-discipline as cardinal virtues.
+They claimed that all men are brothers under the fatherhood of one God and urged participation in public affairs as a duty for the citizen of the rational mind.
+Skepticism, founded by Pyrrho (d.
+270 BCE), taught that all knowledge is derived from sense perception and therefore must be both limited and relative.
+The skeptics argued that one could not prove anything and that because sense-impressions are deceptive people could never claim to be certain of the truth.
+They also believed that the most appropriate course of action in light of uncertainty is to suspend judgment as this leads to happiness.
+The Hellenistic period clearly witnessed a healthy and passionate exchange of philosophical ideas.